No Match Found

-The 2021 edition of PwC’s Illustrative Annual Report will serve as an excellent resource to assist you in the preparation of your company’s annual report, providing stakeholders with relevant and reliable information to build trust and deliver sustained outcomes.
+The 2022 edition of PwC’s Illustrative Annual Report will serve as an excellent resource to assist you in the preparation of your company’s annual report, ensuring quality, completeness and fair presentation of information to users of your corporate reporting, helping you build trust and transparency.

 Sustainability reporting is becoming increasingly important and investors are asking for more holistic information about companies’ long-term value creation opportunities and their wider impact to the society and the environment.
 This includes how environmental issues such as climate change are affecting companies, and how physical and transition risks are being managed.

 Consequently, the call for mandatory climate-related disclosures has gained momentum.
 In Singapore, the SGX baseline reporting guideline was revised to expand mandatory climate reporting from specific sectors to all SGX issuers regardless of industry.
 The phased approach adopted in Singapore is aligned to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

 Even with new guidelines that set the parameters for reporting, figuring out what information is most relevant, and to whom, is a complex task, and engagement with stakeholders will be necessary.
 In addition, collating information required to satisfy regulations and stakeholders will involve planning; specialised expertise in areas like carbon footprinting to measure and assess the information; a way to assure it is reliable; and a strategy to deal with the results.

 This publication highlights these considerations in the Sustainability Report.